maxitg/SetReplace/README.md

 **`SetReplace`** (and related **`SetReplaceList`**, **`SetReplaceAll`**, **`SetReplaceFixedPoint`** and **`SetReplaceFixedPointList`**) are the functions the package is named after.
 They are quite simple, and perform replacement operations either one-at-a-time (as in the case of `SetReplace`), to all non-overlapping subsets (`SetReplaceAll`), or until no more matches can be made (`SetReplaceFixedPoint`).
 A suffix `*List` implies the function returns a list of sets after each step instead of just the final result.

-These functions are useful for their simplicity, but they lack in functionality compared to the more advanced [`WolframModel`](#wolframmodel-and-wolframmodelevolutionobject), which incorporates all of these plus many more features.
+These functions are good for their simplicity and can be primarily used to obtain replacement results. [`WolframModel`](#wolframmodel-and-wolframmodelevolutionobject) is an advanced version of these functions and incorporates all of their features plus more sophisticated analysis capabilities.

 As was mentioned previously, `SetReplace` performs a single iteration if called with two arguments: